 The reach of social media worldwide is staggering, with numbers that represent enormous potential for real estate marketing.
-According to the latest statistics:
+According to the latest social media user statistics:

-- Facebook has 2.91 billion active users each month
+- Facebook has more than 2.91 billion active users each month

-- Instagram has a potential advertising reach of 1.478 billion users
+- Instagram has a potential advertising reach of more than 1.478 billion users

-- Twitter’s potential advertising reach is 436 million
+- Twitter’s potential advertising reach is more than 436 million

-- TikTok has 1 billion monthly active users
+- TikTok has more than 1 billion monthly active users

 Social media strategies for real estate can encompass stylistic elements, timing, frequency and a host of other factors.
 However, the most important part of developing your social media plan is a commitment to consistency, whether you’re maintaining multiple accounts or just one.